Graduate Program in Anthropology

 Please visit the Graduate School's application page for complete instructions.
 Use the online portal to supply basic information as well as your CV and Statement of Intent, send requests for three letters of recommendation, and pay the application fee.

 - Submit your GRE scores to the Graduate School using our ETS code: 5813.

 - If your primary language is not English you must have Educational Testing Service submit official TOEFL or IELTS scores to the Graduate School on your behalf using our ETS code: 5813.

-Part 2: Documents sent to the department using the following address:
+Part 2: Documents sent to the department:

 Department of Anthropology